Contact:

 Material separation and recycling

-• Mineral fractions: keep concrete debris as free of foreign materials as possible.
+• Mineral fractions: keep concrete debris as free of foreign materials as possible; avoid mixing with soil or timber.

 • Metals: separate reinforcement with steel shears or Multi Cutters; store sorted by type.